ethereum/EIPs/EIPS/eip-draft_multi_injected_provider_interf.md

 Some browser extensions attempt to counteract this problem by delaying their injection to overwrite the same `window.ethereum` object which creates an unfair competition for wallet providers and lack of interoperability.

-In this proposal, we provide a solution that optimitizes for interoperability and enables fairer competition by lowering the barrier to entry for new wallet providers to improve the user experience on Ethereum.
+In this proposal, we provide a solution that optimitizes for interoperability of multiple wallet providers and enables fairer competition by lowering the barrier to entry for new wallet providers to improve the user experience on Ethereum.

-This is achieved by replacing the current window object `window.ethereum` with a new window object `window.evmproviders` that enables multiple browser extensions to be exposed for user selection in the web page.
+This is achieved by introducing a set of window events to provide a two-way communication protocol between Ethereum libraries and injected scripts provided by browser extensions thus enabling users to select their wallet of choice.

 ## Specification